Anaerobic Digestion

 How will noise be controlled?

+The facility is being designed to comply with all noise bylaws and regulations.
 Equipment used onsite will be regularly maintained to ensure it is operating within recommended noise limits.
+Speed limits onsite will be enforced.

 How will lighting impacts be mitigated?